Last Updated on June 8, 2023 by The Noms

 - 1/2 cup water

 - 1/2 cup sugar

 - 1 Earl Grey tea bag

 For the Earl Grey Manhattan

-- 2 oz Hotaling Distilling Old Potrero 18th Century Style Whiskey
+- 2 ounces Hotaling Distilling Old Potrero 18th Century Style Whiskey

 - 3 dashes Angostura bitters